Skip to content

 The following example shows the kind of self-contained authorization bundle a charging operator could receive and store for verification, audit, or dispute replay.

-This example is intentionally simplified, but it illustrates how the full MPCP chain may be packaged.
+This example is intentionally simplified, but it illustrates how the full MPCP authorization bundle may be packaged for audit.

 {